Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Instructions: You'll need to add your own full version REDNECK.GRP and REDNECK.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-redneck2/gamedata folder.
 Then you should be able to start Redneck Rampage Rides Again from the emulationstation menu. \
 Notes: Thanks to [Nukeykt](https://github.com/nukeykt/NBlood) for the Rednukem engine that makes this possible.
 Also thanks to [romadu](https://github.com/romadu/NBlood) for the porting work for the rk3326 platform.

+### Reminiscence (Flashback) (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: You will need the original files of the PC version copied to ports/reminiscence/gamedata folder.
+Then you should be able to start REminiscence from the Ports section in the emulationstation menu. \
+Notes: Thanks to [Alex Chermenin](https://github.com/chermenin/REminiscence) for the Reminiscence engine that makes this possible.
+Also thanks to [Jetup](https://github.com/Jetup13/REminiscence-oga) and romadu for the porting work for the rk3326 platform.

 ### Return to Castle Wolfenstein (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own pak0.pk3, sp_pak1.pk3, sp_pak2.pk3, sp_pak3.pk3 and sp_pak4.pk3 to the ports/iortcw/main folder.
 The Steam version seems to work best as it's patched for Linux use already.
 Then you should be able to start Return to Castle Wolfenstein from the emulationstation menu. \
 Notes: Thanks to [Donny Springer, Zack Middleton, James Canete and other contributors](https://github.com/iortcw/iortcw) for this engine.
 Also thanks to [JohnnyonFlame](https://github.com/JohnnyonFlame/handheld-iortcw) for the porting work for the rk3326 platform and romadu for the packaging for portmaster. \